jshmrtn/satellight/README.md

 Run `npm run build:prod`

+### Content

+#### Favicons / Icons

+The structure of the favicon images is built according to [favicon-generator.net](http://www.favicon-generator.org/).
+If you build an icon pack there, just put it into [the favicon folder](src/images/favicon), remove the `browserconfig.xml` and `manifest.json` files that come with it.

 ### Contributing

 Contributions are welcome from everyone.
 We will add [contributing guidelines](CONTRIBUTING.md) as soon as possible.